camarman/FFLocker/README.md

 ## Disclaimer

-Developers assume no liability and are not responsible for any misuse or damage cause by this program.
+I accept no liability and not responsible for any misuse or damage cause by this program.